rh-telco-tigers/NetSentinel/docs/slack/configure-slack.md

 - You will land at the "Basic Information" page.
 ![App Basic Information](./images/004-slack.png)

-- Update the Signing Secret in your `app-config.yaml` under the slack section, using the secret found in the Basic Information menu.
+- Update the Signing Secret in your `app-config.yaml` under the slack section (e.g `k8s/apps/overlays/rhdemo-netsentinel/netsentinel/app-config.yaml`), using the secret found in the Basic Information menu.
 ```
 slack_config:
   slack_channel: "#netsentinel"